leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 If you've figured out the real password, be sure you run /home/elf/lights
 ```

 Noticed the `Computer-TurnLightsOn` there?
-That’s the password ;) Looks like the program jumps into a decryption routine if a value starts with `E$`. lol.
+That’s the password ;) Looks like the program jumps into an opportunistic decryption routine if a value starts with `E$`. lol.

 With that done, running the real `light` program should turn the lights on in the Speaker Unpreparedness room.